- If you want to dual boot Windows 11 and Windows 7, note from the start that the new OS requires a TPM to work.

 - To properly install Windows 11 after Windows 7, feel free to join the Windows Insider Program.

-Windows 11 is an interesting operating system indeed, but some users are still reluctant to make the transition, while others are determined to use Windows 7 forever.
+Windows 11 is an interesting operating system, but some users are still reluctant to make the transition, while others are determined to use Windows 7 forever.

 However, according to our survey, Windows 7 users are excited about Windows 11 and they may switch to it.

-If you’re ready for this change as well, in this guide we’re going to show you how to properly dual boot Windows 11 and Windows 7 on your PC.
+If you’re ready for this change as well, in this guide we’re going to show you how to correctly dual boot Windows 11 and Windows 7 on your PC.

 What are Windows 11’s requirements?